 In July 2017, Granada Gold announced the publication of a NI 43-101 mineral resource estimate for its flagship property.
 The report outlined an Inferred underground resource of 1.5 million ounces of gold along 600 meters of strike, grading 4.56 g/t gold at a cut-off grade of 1.5 g/t gold.
 Additionally, the 2017 report outlined a combined pit-constrained Measured and Indicated resource of 807,700 ounces at 1.16 g/t gold with a 0.39 g/t cut-off.

 To date, only 20 percent of the LONG Bars zone has been explored.
 While Granada Gold prepares the project for production, it is also working on plans for expanding the existing gold resource by exploring additional target areas.
-The company’s long-term goal is to produce 100,000 ounces per year from a combined open-pit and underground operation.
+The company’s initial goal, which is the objective of the bankable Feasibility Study being worked on by global engineering firm Ausenko, is to produce 80,000-100,000 ounces per year from an open-pit operation, with a potential underground operation to follow.